j0le/create-process-rust/README.md

 Argument  4, 154 ..
 165, lossless: »--some-path«, raw: »--some-path«
 Argument  5, 166 ..
 188, lossless: »C:/Program Files/Git«, raw: »"C:/Program Files/Git"«
 ```

+As you can see, the command line is devided into six arguments (Arguments 0 through 5).
+Notice these things:
+- The program "create-process-rust" reports another command line than the one entered in the shell.
+- Most single quotes (`'`) have become double quotes (`"`).
+- Double quotes inside of arguments are preceded by backslashes.
+- Multiple space characters are reduced to one.
+- The UNIX-style path `/c/Program\ Files/Git` is converted to the Windows-style path `C:/Program Files/Git`.

+All theses thins are done by git-bash.

 If we enter the following into `cmd.exe`: